All Episodes

 Fucking let me die.

-Like that should be my choice.
+That should be my choice.

-If you have the vaccine, and then they say, well, it's not 100% effective, so you're still violating the rights.
+If you have the vaccine, and then they say, well, it's not 100% effective.

-Like I'm just like, I mean, it's a clown world because the argument makes no sense no matter like the way you said it doesn't make sense.
+I'm just like, I mean, it's a clown world because the argument makes no sense no matter like the way you said it doesn't make sense.

 The other way doesn't make sense.

-It's like I believe for certain populations, it's fucking great.
+It's like, I believe for certain populations, it's fucking great.

-That's the thing is that people don't really when I say vaccine shedding, it's like oh Trump, like whoa, whoa, Trump never said that shit.
+That's the thing is that people don't really, when I say vaccine shedding, it's like, oh, Trump.

-Like, well, you're obviously a Trump vote.
+Like, well, you're obviously a Trump voter.

-I mean, the dude made did operation warp speed and made it possible for us to have these vaccines.
+I mean, the dude made, did Operation Warp Speed and made it possible for us to have these vaccines.

-I'm like, Yeah, he did.
+I'm like, yeah, he did.

 I was there.